Skip to main content

 Key takeaways

-Omeprazole (brand name Prilosec) is a prescription and over-the-counter medication that reduces stomach acidity.
-Belonging to a family of drugs called proton pump inhibitors, omeprazole partially blocks the stomach’s ability to secrete acid.
-Most often taken as a capsule or tablet, omeprazole is used to treat heartburn, symptomatic gastroesophageal reflux disease (GERD), erosive esophagitis, gastric ulcers, duodenal ulcers, Helicobacter pylori infections of the stomach lining, and rare medical conditions such as Zollinger-Ellison syndrome that cause excess stomach acid production.
+Omeprazole (brand name: Prilosec) is a prescription and over-the-counter (OTC) medication that reduces stomach acid.
+It is part of a class of drugs called proton pump inhibitors (PPIs) and is most often taken as a capsule or tablet.
+Omeprazole is used to treat symptoms of gastroesophageal reflux disease (GERD), stomach and duodenal ulcers, and other conditions that cause excess stomach acid.

 Although omeprazole can be purchased without a prescription, the drug has several side effects, some quite serious.
-A comprehensive review of side effects, warnings, contraindications, and drug interactions can help determine if omeprazole is the right drug to take.
+Knowing the potential side effects, warnings, contraindications, and drug interactions can help determine if omeprazole is the right drug to take.

-The most common possible side effects of omeprazole are:
+The most common side effects of omeprazole are:

 • Headache